johanmazoyer/Asterix/source/correction.rst

     Correctionconfig = config["Correctionconfig"]
     mask_dh = MaskDH(Correctionconfig) # read the configuration
-    science_mask_dh = mask_dh.creatingMaskDH(testbed.dimScience, testbed.Science_sampling, **kwargs) # create a mask at a given size and resolution
+    science_mask_dh = mask_dh.creatingMaskDH(testbed.dimScience, testbed.Science_sampling, **kwargs) # create a mask with a given size and resolution

-Several shape are possible for the DH using the parameter ``DH_shape``:
+Several shapes are possible for the DH using the input parameter ``DH_shape``:

 - "square" DH.
-Size can be defined using the position of the corners in :math:`{\lambda}`/ D with the parameter parameter ``corner_pos``: [xmin, xmax, ymin, ymax], with 0 beeing the star position. ``DH_side`` parameter is not used and the symetry of the DH is only set using the corners positions.
+Size can be defined using the position of the corners in :math:`{\lambda}`/ D with the parameter ``corner_pos``: [xmin, xmax, ymin, ymax], with 0 being the star position. ``DH_side`` parameter is not used and the symmetry of the DH is only set using the corners positions.
-- "circle" DH Size can be defined using parameters
+- "circle" DH Size can be defined using the parameters
-    - ``Sep_Min_Max`` : 2 element array [iwa, owa] inner and outer working angle of the dark hole
+    - ``Sep_Min_Max`` : 2 element array [iwa, owa], inner and outer working angle of the dark hole
     - ``circ_offset`` : if half DH, we remove separations closer than circ_offset (in :math:`{\lambda}`/ D) from the DH
     - ``circ_angle`` : if half DH, we remove the angles closer than circ_angle (in degrees) from the DH
     - ``DH_side`` : can be set to "top", "bottom", "left", "right" and "full" to create full and half dark hole.
 - "noDH" DH.
 In this mode, the mask is just 1 everywhere.

-``creatingMaskDH()`` function has been set up with a mode where each optical plane is saved to .fits file for debugging purposes.
+``creatingMaskDH()`` function has been set up with a mode where each optical plane is saved to a .fits file for debugging purposes.
 To use this option, set up the keyword ``dir_save_all_planes`` to an existing path directory.

 Interaction Matrix